Luca Guadagnino: International recognition (2017–present)

 In September 2015, Guadagnino announced at the 72nd Venice Film Festival his plans to direct a remake of Dario Argento's Suspiria.
 Guadagnino set his version in Berlin circa 1977—the year in which the original film was released—and aimed to focus on "the concept [and...] uncompromising force of motherhood."
 Tilda Swinton and Dakota Johnson starred in the film, reuniting from Guadagnino's A Bigger Splash.
 Shooting began in Italy in October 2016, and concluded on 10 March 2017, in Berlin.
 Suspiria premiered at the 75th Venice Film Festival and polarized critics.

-In May 2017, it was announced Guadagnino was attached to direct Rio from a screenplay by Steven Knight, with Benedict Cumberbatch and Jake Gyllenhaal to star.
-In November 2017, Michelle Williams joined the project.
-However, as was revealed in a profile for The New Yorker, the timing did not work out and Guadagnino subsequently left the project.